Office: FH 138

 Ph.D., University of Wisconsin, Madison

 I teach courses in two overlapping areas: political ideas and the politics of environmental sustainability.
-These include Introduction to Political Theory, Environmental Politics, Contemporary Political Theory, Radical Political Thought, Politics of a Sustainable Society, and seminars on a variety of themes including property, democracy, and environmental political theory.
-I am also active in Humboldt’s interdisciplinary programs on “Environment and Community“ and Environmental Science.
+These include Introduction to Political Theory, Environmental Politics, Contemporary Political Theory, Radical Political Thought, Politics of Sustainability, and seminars on a variety of themes including property, democracy, the politics of everyday life, and environmental political theory.
+I am also active in Humboldt’s interdisciplinary programs on “Environment and Community“ and Environmental Studies.

 (course links require HSU Moodle access)

 My current research focuses upon the ways in which environmental concerns might be the basis for effective social criticism.
 This has led me in several directions, including a critical analysis of the liberal concept of property; reflection upon the possibilities — and limitations — of a democratic conception of sacrifice; and the tension between populist and paternalist appeals within environmental argument.
 I am particularly interested in the ways in which large-scale material practices in society — including use of land, reliance upon automobiles, and dwelling in homes — can create both opportunities and constraints for arguments regarding sustainability.
 I have a forthcoming book related to these themes, entitled Toward a Resonant Environmentalism: Property, Freedom, and Citizenship in Everyday Practice (MIT Press, 2015).
 I am also a co-editor (along with Teena Gabrielson, Cheryl Hall, and David Schlosberg) of the forthcoming Oxford Handbook of Environmental Political Theory.

-During the 2012-2013 academic year, I was on sabbatical leave from Humboldt, working on a book on these themes.
-I was a Carson Fellow at the Rachel Carson Center for Environment and Society at Ludwig-Maximilians-Universität (LMU), in Munich, Germany.
+During the 2012-2013 academic year, I was a Carson Fellow at the Rachel Carson Center for Environment and Society at Ludwig-Maximilians-Universität (LMU), in Munich, Germany.

 My published books are: The Environmental Politics of Sacrifice(MIT Press, 2010) (edited with Michael Maniates), Political Nature: Environmentalism and the Interpretation of Western Thought (MIT Press 2001), and a reader entitled American Indians and U.S. Politics (Praeger, 2002).